Piyushi-0/my-understanding-of-ML-Theory/notes/my_random_derivations/W_p&MMD.md

  $d_{min}=\min_{x\neq x'} \rho c(x, x')$.
 Here $c$ is a ground metric and $\rho\in \mathbb{R}^{++}$ is chosen such that $d_{min}>2$.
 Note that $\rho c$ is our new cost metric.

-The last inequality comes from equation (7) in [On Choosing and Bounding Probability Metrics](https://arxiv.org/pdf/math/0209021.pdf).
+The last inequality comes from the relation shown in equation (7) of [On Choosing and Bounding Probability Metrics](https://arxiv.org/pdf/math/0209021.pdf).
+Note that this holds true only for a bounded metric space.

+As remarked by Villani's classical OT book, $W_p \geq W_1$ for $p\geq 1$ which implies that the above inequality holds for $W_p$ also.

 *Potential applications: in some MMD-regularized OT loss...*